 Battlestar Galactica: You won't believe who overthrew the Galactica's military.
 Felix Gaeta!
 Not only that, he ordered the murder of President Roslin!

-Vir Cotto from Babylon 5 is usually a milquetoast, but as the series progresses he gets to demonstrate more and more that you don't need to have a heroic physique to be badass.
+Vir Cotto is usually a milquetoast, but as the series progresses he gets to demonstrate more and more that you don't need to have a heroic physique to be badass.

 Lennier also shows tendencies of this, when the Badass Bookworm decides to put aside the "bookworm" part of the trope.

 Delenn is the seemingly mild-mannered religious caste Minbari, whose mentor once said: "If you want to make a point, why not make it so that no-one misses it?".
-She took it to heart by breaking a would-be rapist's finger, beating a group of attackers into unconsciousness with a quarterstaff, obliterating an enemy fleet (including civilian passengers) that was meddling in Minbari internal affairs, goading her only rival to kill himself to save her life, and by (ultimately unsuccessfully) waging genocide against humanity after they pushed her just a little bit too far.
+She took it to heart by breaking a would-be rapist's finger, beating a group of attackers into unconsciousness with a quarterstaff, obliterating an enemy fleet (including civilian passengers) that was meddling in Minbari internal affairs, and by (ultimately unsuccessfully) waging genocide against humanity after they pushed her just a little bit too far.
 It's no wonder Delenn ultimately ruled the galaxy as her personal fiefdom for the better part of a century.

 While Rodney McKay of Stargate Atlantis isn't really nice per se, he's the most non violent character on any offworld team, and his wide blue woobie eyes make him victim fodder, not to mention the many times he's kidnapped.
 But he will often unleash a barrage of infinite The Reason You Suck speeches at the bad guy, or even his own team members when particularly stressed.
 That said, please don't give him Wraith enzyme.
 Ever.